-Combat by Champion: The fate of planet Ithor is decided by a single battle between Corran Horn and Shedao Shai, the Big Bad of the Dark Tide arc.
+Combat by Champion: The fate of planet Ithor is decided by a single battle between Corran and Shedao.
 And then ignored by his subordinate, who torches the place even after he's lost.

 Combat Pragmatist: The YVH droids.
 When the demo unit discovers that its lasers, normally capable of being dialed up to take out a starfighter in one shot, are powered down for the demo, it simply strangles the Yuuzhan Vong infiltrators watching its demonstration.

 The last book has a ship infected by a Vong-destroying plague head towards Zonama Sekot.
-This is bad.
-Wedge Antilles jumps into an X-Wing and takes off after it, comparing the two to Luke Skywalker and the Death Star.
-He needs to pick a call sign.
-He picks "Vader".
-Unfortunately he never even gets close and his part in that sequence of events is entirely superfluous.
+Wedge jumps into an X-Wing and takes off after it, comparing the two to Luke and the Death Star.
+He needs to pick a call sign and chooses "Vader".

-Covers Always Lie: There were no Trade Federation vessels in Ruin; Jedi Eclipse did not feature Han Solo and a Yuuzhan Vong warrior in the buddy novel of the year; Wedge didn't fly an X-wing in Rebel Dream (well, not in combat, anyway; he did fly Luke's for recon), and X-wings weren't present in Traitor and nothing resembling the cover of Remnant happened in Remnant.
+Covers Always Lie: There were no Trade Federation vessels in Ruin, Jedi Eclipse didn't feature Han and a Yuuzhan Vong warrior, Wedge didn't fly an X-wing in Rebel Dream (well, not in combat, anyway; he did fly Luke's for recon), and X-wings weren't present in Traitor,

 Disastrous Demonstration: Subverted when Lando demos the YVH droids.
 He ends the demonstration and the droid promptly opens fire on the crowd.
 Specifically on the ooglith masquer-wearing Yuuzhan Vong infiltrators watching the event.